ERPS members fly the KISS Beta test vehicle at Fresno Tripoli HPR meet.

 The ERPS is directed by a board chosen from the executive membership.
-Director elections are held in August of each year, at the annual meeting, with nominations commencing the previous May.
+Director elections are held in May of each year, at the annual meeting.
 Officer elections are also held at the annual meeting.

 The current (2023-2024) slate of officers is:

 |Treasurer||Gerald D. Nordley|

 Members of the Board of Directors for the current year are: